MilenTecle/human-body-quiz/README.md

     - The number of the question (1 of 10 upon start)
     - The question itself comes in a random order.
     - Four answer buttons for the user tho choose between.
-    - The right answer till display a green backgroundcolor.
+    - The right answer till display a green background colour.
-    - An incorrect answer will display with a red backgroundcolor, and the right answer will also be displayed to the user.
+    - An incorrect answer will display with a red background colour, and the right answer will also be displayed to the user.
     - The answer buttons will be disabled once the user has answered.
     - There is scoreboard that will track the right answers and display it to the user.
     - The quiz will proceed automatically after the user has answered.